AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 * **Allow Tagging**

-  If checked, allow members to add tag labels to their post (see **Tag field** tab).
+  If checked, allow members to add tag labels to their posts (see **Tag field** tab).
 Default is deselected.

 * **Allow File Uploads**